 The Science of Spectral Dreams: Why Your Brain Paints in Color

 Current theories in sleep science, such as the Continuity Hypothesis, suggest that our dreams are a reflection of our waking concerns, but processed through a metaphorical lens.
-When tu see a rainbow, it is often because your brain is finishing the "work" of a difficult emotional cycle.
+When you see a rainbow, it is often because your brain is finishing the "work" of a difficult emotional cycle.
 Some specialists in the field of neurobiology suggest that the amygdala—the center of your emotions—interacts with the hippocampus to "file away" memories.
 The appearance of a rainbow could be the visual representation of a successful "filing," where the tension of a memory is released, leaving only the lessons learned.

 ---